Rigidity of bordered polyhedral surfaces

 \subsection{Energy functionals on the moduli spaces of triangles}

 We start from the energy functional defined on the moduli spaces of triangles.
-According to the number of interior edges of the triangle of polyhedral surface, we divide the triangles into four types.
-If the polyhedral surface contains a triangle with no interior edges, Theorem \ref{mt1}, Theorem \ref{1.7} and Theorem \ref{mt2} hold obviously.
-So we construct energy functionals on the other three types of triangles.
+According to the number of interior edges of the triangle of polyhedral surface, we divide the triangles into three types.
 We begin by introducing a continuous map defined on the moduli space of triangles.
-Let $\tau$ be a Euclidean (or hyperbolic or spherical) triangle on a bordered triangulated surface and let $l=(l_{1},l_{2},l_{3})\in\mathbb{R}^{3}_{+}$ represent the edge length of $\tau$.
+Let $\tau$ be a Euclidean (or hyperbolic or spherical) triangle in a bordered triangulated surface and let $l=(l_{1},l_{2},l_{3})\in\mathbb{R}^{3}_{+}$ represent the edge length of $\tau$.
 Then the continuous map $\xi$ is defined as

 where